Webinar: 5 science-based happiness strategies in turbulent times

-Esade Professor Jordi Quoidbach shares with you five science-based happiness strategies to cope in turbulent times.
+Esade professor Jordi Quoidbach shares five science-based happiness strategies to cope in turbulent times.
 How can you feel better?

 5 happiness strategies: